scala/scala3/docs/docs/reference/new-types/match-types.md

 Match(S, C1, ..., Cn)  can-reduce  i, T
 ```
 and, for `j` in `1..i-1`: `Cj` is disjoint from `Ci`, or else `S` cannot possibly match `Cj`.
-See the section on [overlapping patterns](#overlapping-patterns) for an elaboration of "disjoint" and "cannot possibly match".

 ## Subtyping Rules for Match Types